pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 even when clashing with the Darkmode's of replIt or macOS And it often declines to run altogether at the gCloud Terminal Shell

-You choose your default Terminal Font.
-Presently we guess the Pixel you want is a Square pair of U+2588 Full-Block █ █ Characters.
-Lotsa of Terminal Fonts disagree over how to draw a U+2588 Full-Block █ Character.
-Many Fonts agree Full-Block means paint the full horizontal width, but lots of Terminal Fonts disagree over how much of the vertical height to paint over.
-I've not yet found a Font that always says Full-Block should paint the full vertical height.
-Except the default Font at replIt does paint the full vertical height

-Lately I mostly test Screens of
+Me, lately I mostly test Screens of
 101 Columns and 42 Rows of Andale Mono 18
 in the Lightmode Basic Profile of the macOS Terminal App in Oct/2024 Sequoia macOS 15.
-I've also sent out some Screenshots from the Darkmode Homebrew Profile
+I've also sent out some Screenshots from the Darkmode Homebrew Profile.
 I'd guess most of you are working inside a free gCloud Terminal Shell.
 I've also seen replIt Terminal Shells work.
 I haven't tested macOS Ghostty, nor macOS iTerm2 either,